translate/pootle/docs/server/commands.rst

 initdb
 ^^^^^^

-Initialises a new Pootle install.
+Initializes a new Pootle install.

-This is an optional part of Pootle's install process, it creates the default *admin* user, populates the language table with several languages, initializes the terminology projects, and creates the tutorial project.
+This is an optional part of Pootle's install process, it creates the default *admin* user, populates the language table with several languages, initializes the terminology project, and creates the tutorial project among other tasks.

 :djadmin:`initdb` can only be run after :djadmin:`django:migrate`.